Loyalist (American Revolution): Emigration

 Estimates for how many Loyalists emigrated after the war differ.
 Historian Maya Jasanoff calculates that 60,000 in total went to British North America, including about 50,000 whites.
 Philip Ranlet estimates 20,000 adult white Loyalists went to Canada, while Wallace Brown cites about 80,000 Loyalists in total permanently left the United States.

 According to Jasanoff, about 36,000 Loyalists went to New Brunswick and Nova Scotia, while about 6,600 went to Quebec and 2,000 to Prince Edward Island.
 About 5,090 white Loyalists went to Florida, bringing along their slaves who numbered about 8,285 (421 whites and 2,561 blacks returned to the US from Florida).
 When Florida was returned to Spain, however, very few Loyalists remained there.
 Approximately 6,000 whites went to Jamaica and other Caribbean islands, notably the Bahamas Islands, and about 13,000 went to Britain (including 5,000 free blacks).

 A precise figure cannot be known because the records were incomplete and inaccurate, and small numbers continued to leave after 1783.
 The 50,000 or so white departures represented about 10% of the Loyalists (at 20–25% of the white population).
 Loyalists (especially soldiers and former officials) could choose evacuation.
 Loyalists whose roots were not yet deeply embedded in the United States were more likely to leave; older people who had familial bonds and had acquired friends, property, and a degree of social respectability were more likely to remain in the US.
 The vast majority of the half-million white Loyalists, about 20–25% of the total number of whites, remained in the US.
 Starting in the mid-1780s, a small percentage of those who had left returned to the United States.
 The exiles amounted to about 2% of the total US population of 3 million at the end of the war in 1783.

-After 1783, some former Loyalists, especially Germans from Pennsylvania, emigrated to Canada to take advantage of the British government's offer of free land.
+After 1783, some former Loyalists, especially Germans from Pennsylvania, immigrated to Canada to take advantage of the British government's offer of free land.
 Many departed the fledgling United States because they faced continuing hostility.
-In another migration-motivated mainly by economic rather than political reasons- more than 20,000 and perhaps as many as 30,000 "Late Loyalists" arrived in Ontario in the 1790s attracted by Lieutenant-Governor Simcoe's policy of land and low taxes, one-fifth those in the US and swearing an oath of allegiance to the king.
+In another migration—motivated mainly by economic rather than political reasons—more than 20,000 and perhaps as many as 30,000 "Late Loyalists" arrived in Ontario in the 1790s, attracted by Lieutenant-Governor Simcoe's policy of land and low taxes, one-fifth those in the US.